 Cao Fei’s car is built for virtual and spiritual travel, rather than for the road or racetrack.
 She propels the car into a virtual space, giving it a ‘second life’ through uniting ancient spiritual practices with the latest technological advancements.
 The project has three parts.
 There’s the car itself: a BMW M6 GT6 race car stripped back to its matt-black carbon shell—its factory state.
 There’s a six-minute film, Unmanned, which follows a monk travelling into a virtual future, where he performs a traditional blessing on the driverless car.
 And there’s an augmented-reality app that creates a virtual installation of swirling bands of light and colour around the car—re-presenting the movements of the monk’s blessing—when viewed through a mobile device.

-Our show brings together Unmanned (2017) and an earlier film work, La Town (2014).
-This film offers another fantastical, but more dystopian, vision—this time told through miniature architectural sets and tiny figurines.
+Our show brings together Unmanned (2017) and an earlier film work.
+La Town (2014) offers another fantastical, but more dystopian, vision; this time told through miniature architectural sets and tiny figurines.
 Both films demonstrate Cao Fei’s interests in world building, alternative realities, and artificial intelligence, and with exploring the ever-shifting relationships between humanity, technology, and the city.

 La Town (42min) screens daily in the Adam Auditorium.

 Friday 15 Feb – Sat 23 Feb 10.30am, 11.30 am, 12.30pm, 1.30 pm, 2.30pm, 3.30pm

 Sunday 24 Feb 10.30am, 11.30 am, 12.30pm